stuartkeith/soundcloud-recorder/README.md

 ---------------------

 - Check source comments.
-- Check model/VO names.
-- WAVE file should not be built every time, only when recording changes.
 - Listen for IO Errors and Security Errors in the SoundCloudService.
 - Handle invalid query strings (will throw an error at present).
 - Add event metadata.
-- Does not take appropriate action if a microphone is absent/not supported.
+- Take appropriate action if a microphone is absent/not supported.
-- Could have a separate parser class that parses the XML, so JSON parsing could easily be added later.
+- Have a separate parser class that parses the XML, so JSON parsing could easily be added later.